leobcc/FEMxHE/README.md

 ## Usage

 To reproduce the results of the examples, no further particular action is needed.
-Each example is studyed and solved in its dedicated Jupyer notebook, so that the results are easily reproduceable by simply going through the notebook itself.
+Each example is studied and solved in its dedicated Jupyer notebook, so that the results are easily reproducible by simply going through the notebook itself.

 ## License